Easysoft ODBC-ODBC Join Engine ODBC and SQL Conformance

 The following is a complete set of supported functions:

-The Easysoft ODBC-ODBC Join Engine supports the following Set Functions:
+The ODBC-ODBC Join Engine supports the following SET functions:

-The Easysoft ODBC-ODBC Join Engine supports both the SQL92 CAST function and the ODBC CONVERT FUNCTION for conversion between compatible data types.
+The ODBC-ODBC Join Engine supports both the SQL-92 CAST function and the ODBC CONVERT function for conversion between compatible data types.

-The Easysoft ODBC-ODBC Join Engine supports CASE statements and the shorthand forms NULLIF and COALESCE.
+The ODBC-ODBC Join Engine supports CASE statements and the shorthand forms NULLIF and COALESCE.

 Literals

-All SQL92 and ODBC32 literals are supported and can be specified in either form:
+All SQL-92 and ODBC literals are supported and can be specified in either form:

 ODBC

-The Easysoft ODBC-ODBC Join Engine performs several optimizations to improve performance including the following:
+The ODBC-ODBC Join Engine performs several optimisations to improve performance including the following:

 For example, the query: